MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-how-to-configure-security-baselines.md

 ---
-title: How to configure OSConfig security baseline
+title: How to configure OSConfig security baselines
-description: Learn how to deploy OSConfig security baseline to enforce granular security settings to better protect and harden your Windows Server 2025 environment. ms.topic: how-to ms.author: wscontent
+description: Learn how to deploy OSConfig security baselines to enforce granular security settings to better protect and harden your Windows Server 2025 environment. ms.topic: how-to ms.author: wscontent
 author: xelu86
 ms.contributor: Dona Mukherjee
-ms.date: 09/24/2024
+ms.date: 09/25/2024
 ---

 # How to deploy OSConfig security baselines locally